nodejs/node-eps/README.md

 ## Rational

-The idea behind the EP process is to keep track of what ideas will be worked on and which ones where discarded, and why.
-This should help everyone (those closely involved with the project and newcomers) have a clear picture of where Node stands and where it want to be in the future.
+The idea behind the EP process is to keep track of what ideas will be worked on and which ones were discarded, and why.
+This should help everyone (those closely involved with the project and newcomers) have a clear picture of where Node stands and where it wants to be in the future.

 ## Format